iihiro/FHE-Table-Search/README.md

 ## User demo app
 * Behavior
-    * User sends a new key request to Decryptor, then receives a secret key, public key and keyID.
+    * User sends a new key request to Decryptor, then receives a secret key and keyID.
 (Fig: (1))
+    * User sends a key request to Decryptor, then receives the public / galois keys.
+(Fig: (3))
     * User encrypts input values using the public key and sends a query containing the encryped input and keyID to ComputationServer.
-(Fig: (3)(4))
+(Fig: (4)(5))
     * User sends a result request to ComputaionServer, then receives encryped results and decrypt it using secret key.
-(Fig: (10)(11))
+(Fig: (11)(12))
     * User sends a discardation key request to Decryptor to discard keys specified keyID.
-(Fig: (12))
+(Fig: (13))
 * Usage
     ```sh
     Usage: ./user value1 [value2]